KaanUzun1/My-Words/README.md

 - Adding and removing the examples
 - Program notifies you to practice the words once in a while

+## Libraries I used
+- Flask for routing, rendering templates and managing data.
+- werkzeug for security purposes
+- Bootstrap for Front-end Styling and Responsive Design

 ## Installation
 1. Clone the repository:
    ```bash